Mahdiyeh-Asgharpour/Linear-algebra/numpy/README.md

-the first homework is about matrix in numpy library and it's cause we learn numpy functions.
+the homeworks are about matrix in numpy library and these cause we learn numpy functions.